lokitronik/Be-your-inner/en/about.md

   <div class="sobre-block">
     <p class="sobre-block-label">Be Your Inner</p>
     <p class="sobre-body">
-      Be Your Inner isn’t about self-improvement.
-It’s about seeing through everything you’ve been taught to be, so you can return to what’s already there.
-No formulas.
-No roles to fit into.
-No pressure to become anything.
+      Be Your Inner isn't about becoming a better version of yourself.
+It's about stripping away everything you were told to be, so you can reconnect with what was always there.
+No frameworks.
+No molds to squeeze into.
+No pressure to become anything at all.
+Just who you truly are.
     </p>
   </div>